KJSturgill/Bar_Sales_Correlation/README.md

 4) [Open this Dashboard link for event correlations](https://public.tableau.com/app/profile/kevin.sturgill/viz/MockBarSales-events/EventAffectonSales?publish=yes)
    [And Open this Dashboard to compare normal sales to the holiday popup](https://public.tableau.com/app/profile/kevin.sturgill/viz/MockBarSales/Popupvs_NoPopup)

+   The colors chosen for the visualisations were chosen with colorblindness in mind.

     (the workbook for the Tableau Dashboards is included in the files for anyone interested in the whole workbook)